microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ![Accent button no forced colors](https://static.fast.design/assets/high-contrast/accent-no-forced-colors.png)

-To fix this, we will pass a [forcedColorsStylesheetBehavior](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/utilities/match-media-stylesheet-behavior.ts) object to `withBehaviors`, using similar selectors, and setting property values with `SystemColors` keyword.
+To fix this, we will pass a [forcedColorsStylesheetBehavior](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/utilities/match-media-stylesheet-behavior.ts) object to `withBehaviors`, using similar selectors, and setting property values with the `SystemColors` keyword.

 ```ts
 export const AccentButtonStyles = css`